mh-cbon/go-github-release/README.md

 > A changelog has historically included all changes made to a project.
 The "Keep a CHANGELOG" site instead advocates that a changelog not include all changes, but that it should instead contain "a curated, chronologically ordered list of notable changes for each version of a project" and should not be a "dump" of a git log "because this helps nobody".[1]

-If you have followed the wikipedia link, you may have noticed that a CHANGELOG is not defined by a file format, rather than it is a practice to communicate to the community of users.
+If you read the wikipedia link, you may have noticed that a `CHANGELOG` is not defined by a file format, instead, it is a practice to communicate to the community of users.

-Problem is that in the wonderful world of software factory, multiple tool, from multiple different world, with multiple different opinions all desperately invite or enforce you to produce a changelog file in their own format.
+Now the problem is presents this way for us: in the wonderful world of software factory, multiple tool, from multiple different vendors, with multiple different opinions, about this or that /wahtever/, all desperately invite or enforce you to produce a changelog file in their own __incompatible__ format, in the best case.
+In the worst case it is simply ignored.

-That is why [changelog](https://github.com/mh-cbon/changelog) was written:
+To solve that situation, [changelog](https://github.com/mh-cbon/changelog) was written:
-- to provide one format to rule them all
+- it provides one format to rule them all
-- to integrate into a well defined software factory process
+- it integrates seemlessly into a software factory process
-- to ease and help the developer in maintaining the CHANGELOG file
+- it simplifies and helps the developer to maintain the `CHANGELOG` file

 #### In practice

-For a new repository the `CHANGELOG` file must be initialized, just roll out
+For a new repository the `CHANGELOG` file must be initialized,

 ```sh
 $ changelog init